Mahoning Valley Athletic Conference: History

-The Mahoning Valley Athletic Conference was formed by several schools in the Trumbull, Portage and Mahoning County in the 2017-18 school year after the Tri-County conference disbanded that school year.
+The Mahoning Valley Athletic Conference was formed by several schools in the Trumbull and Mahoning County area in the 2017–18 school year after the Inter-Tri County League disbanded.

-In 2020, the All-American Conference underwent a massive change, and the former Blue Tier Schools had joined the MVAC, created two separate tiers within the MVAC.
-The Grey and Scarlet Tiers.

-Garrettsville Garfield would also be joining the former AAC schools, however it wouldn't participate in conference play until the 2021-22 school year due to a scheduling commitment they had with their former conference, the Portage County Trail.
+The remaining members of the Blue Tier Schools of the All-American Conference joined to create the Gray Tier of the MVAC in 2020.
+Garrettsville Garfield would also be joining the former AAC schools, however they wouldn't participate in conference play until the 2021–22 school year due to a scheduling commitment they had with their former conference, the Portage Trail Conference.

-In 2022, Sebring McKinley announced their departure from the conference as a football team and would announce they'd be joining the Northern 8 Football Conference, due to low numbers, but would remain a part of the conference for the other sports.

-In 2023, Southeast High School would announce they would be leaving the Portage County Trail and join the Grey Tier of the MVAC.
-Campbell High School would be moved to the Scarlet Tier.